Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

 \subsection{System Model}

 For convenience, we reproduce the system model given in [Part~I].
 We consider a standard single-mode fiber with dispersion coefficient $\beta_2$, nonlinearity parameter $\gamma$ and length $\const{L}$.
-After appropriate normalization (see, \eg, [Part~I]), the evolution of the slowly-varying part $q(t,z)$ of a narrowband signal as a function of retarded time $t$ and distance $z$ is well modeled by the stochastic nonlinear Schr\"odinger equation
+After appropriate normalization (see, \eg, [Part~I, Section I, particularly Eq.
+(3)]), the evolution of the slowly-varying part $q(t,z)$ of a narrowband signal as a function of retarded time $t$ and distance $z$ is well modeled by the stochastic nonlinear Schr\"odinger equation

 where subscripts denote differentiation and $n(t,z)$ is a bandlimited white Gaussian noise process, \ie , with